PSaiSubramanyam/Electric-Motor-Temperature---PROJECT-/README.md

 ## Modeling & PreProcessing

 We Used Both Linear and Non Linear Models and Variations of the same.
-Main Models Used are :
+Main Models Used are:
-SGD Regressor
+,SGD Regressor
-Ordinary Least Square Model
+,Ordinary Least Square Model
-Ridge Regressor
+,Ridge Regressor
-Random Forest Regressor
+,Random Forest Regressor
-Catboost Regressor
+,Catboost Regressor
-Bayesian Ridge Regressor
+,Bayesian Ridge Regressor
-KNN Regressor
+,KNN Regressor
-Dense Model
+,Dense Model.